KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 here, when this document mentions kRISC, it's referring to the slightly more high-level way of representing the kRISC code, as C# Collections of the C# type kos.Compilation.Opcode.
-For example, if you are thinking in terms of List<Opcode>, then you're thinking of what this document is calling *kRISC*
+For example, if you are thinking in terms of List&lt;Opcode&gt;, then you're thinking of what this document is calling *kRISC*

 The purpose of CompiledObject.cs is to convert between the kRISC and